-From the Moon to the Classroom: Why We have a Lunar Mission Director present in Arkansas
+From the Moon to the Classroom: A Lunar Expert Brings Design Thinking for Rovers to Arkansas

 - Damien Aldridge